-Disciplinary complaints are reviewed preliminary by the Judicial Affairs Officer to determine whether the complaint has merit and whether the alleged misconduct might result in suspension or expulsion from the College.
+Disciplinary complaints are reviewed preliminary by the Preliminary Response Team, Office of Public Safety, and Office of Student Life to determine whether the complaint has merit and whether the alleged misconduct might result in sanctions, suspension or expulsion from the College.

-Following initial review and a determination that the complaint has merit, the appropriate Conduct Officer will issue a written notice to the accused student(s) or student organization ("student") informing the student of the charges.
+Following initial review and a determination that the complaint has merit, the appropriate Conduct Officer will issue a written Citation and Summons to the accused student(s) or student organization ("student") informing the student of the charges.
 The notice will state the time and date of the occurrence.
-Additionally, the Judicial Affairs Officer will arrange a meeting with the student to discuss the case.
+Additionally, the Office of Student Life or Office of Public Safety will arrange an Administrative Hearing with the student(s) and Administrative Hearing Officer to discuss the case.